kunhwiko/concepts/Go/lang-golang.md

 go version : version check
 go env : environment check
 go help : help tool
+go doc : find the documentation in the current directory

 go fmt : format a file
-go fmt ./... : format all files under the current directory go run <filename> : run file go build <filename> : build an executable file in the current directory go install <filename> : build executable file on the bin path
+go fmt ./... : format all files under the current directory golint : tells us mistakes that are not best practice

+go run <filename> : run file
+go build <filename> : build an executable file in the current directory go install <filename> : build executable file on the bin path